-Physical Mobility: Primarily sedentary in an office setting with some mobility.
-Flexible to travel to various locations within the SEI and CMU community, sponsor sites, conferences, and offsite meetings on occasion.
-Travel outside of Pittsburgh limited to one-two weeks a month.
+Physical/Mobility: Primarily sedentary in an office setting with some mobility.
+Ability to travel frequently to various locations within the SEI and CMU community, customer sites, conferences, and offsite meetings.

-Environmental Conditions: Normal office conditions; close contact with computer screen for extended periods of time.
+Environmental Conditions: Close contact with computer for extended periods of time.

 Other: U.S. Citizenship is required.
-Applicants will be subject to a security investigation and must meet eligibility requirements for access to classified information, and must be able to pass a background investigation.
+Applicants selected will be subject to a security investigation and must meet eligibility requirements for access to classified information.

 Job Functions or Responsibilities:

 30% Participate in the delivery of existing CERT cyber security, resilience, and risk assessment and analysis approaches with customers and partners; participate in research, analysis, and documentation of cyber security issues, concerns, and risks at customer locations.